goderich/dissertation/dissertation.md

 Closed syllables are allowed in non-final positions, e.g. *ləmngalung* 'to think (AV)', *kəbhəni* 'bird'.
 Not all third-to-last vowels are deleted, cf. *məkərakis* 'young woman'.

-S'uli' (at least for some speakers) has a contrast between *nya* (3S.Gen clitic pronoun) and *niya* (proximal progressive marker), where the presence or absence of a homorganic vowel before a glide is phonemic.
+S'uli (at least for some speakers) has a contrast between *nya* (3S.Gen clitic pronoun) and *niya* (proximal progressive marker), where the presence or absence of a homorganic vowel before a glide is phonemic.
 I have not encountered such distinctions in other Atayal dialects.

-Unlike most Atayal dialects, S'uli' does not distinguish open final syllables from final syllables ending in a glottal stop, i.e. there are no phonemic glottal stops in word-final position.
+Unlike most Atayal dialects, S'uli does not distinguish open final syllables from final syllables ending in a glottal stop, i.e. there are no phonemic glottal stops in word-final position.
 Words that end with a phonemic /ʔ/ or /q/ in other dialects do not reliably show an audible glottal stop in my consultants' speech: *tari* 'knee', *kisi* 'k.o. basket', *rozi* 'eyes'.
-The only other Atayal dialect with the same phenomenon is C'uli' (see @sec:culi-phonotactics).
+The only other Atayal dialect with the same phenomenon is Klesan (see @sec:culi-phonotactics).

 ### Matu'uwal